mxagar/accelerated_computer_science_coursera/01_OOP/README.md

 - `uiuc/HSLAPixel.h`
 - `uiuc/HSLAPixel.cpp`

 The project consists in loading and processing/transforming a PNG image.
-The PNG handling library code is probided in `uiuc/PNG.h/cpp` and `uiuc/lodepng/lodepng.h/cpp`.
+The PNG handling library code is provided in `uiuc/PNG.h/cpp` and `uiuc/lodepng/lodepng.h/cpp`.

 #### Part 1: Color Spaces